 But there’s a problem.

 Clearly it’s no god, it’s the Earth Talisman feeding the ground with its magical energies, producing everything needed to feed the previously starving (after the cataclysm) villagers.
 But they aren’t for sharing.
-Galadria tries to explain but they won’t listen, not even when she says they have the ability to feed other villagers and still have enough to spare.
+Galadria tries to explain but they won’t listen, not even when she says they have the ability to feed other villages and still have enough to spare.
 Sneaking about in plain site is Reekon in lizard form again, listening to the paranoia of the villagers who believe they’ve been chosen by god.

-He then uses this while the Spectral Knights rest to manipulate the villagers.
+He uses this while the Spectral Knights rest to manipulate the villagers.
 It soon becomes apparent they won’t trust either side now so Cravex uses his fear spell once more.
 If they can’t get them on their side then the Darkling Lords’ backup plan is simply to create enough of a distraction to steal it.
 By waiting until Galadria and Cryotek are in the middle of the highly paranoid crowd the fear spell is devastating!
 The villagers begin attacking and Cryotek (in abject fear from the spell) feels his bear persona rise up from within and he transforms, flinging innocent people left and right, causing a fire in the process.

 Galadria, noticing her fear is starting to subside, knows this must mean the spell isn’t being cast because their enemies are making a break for it for the jewel.
 Knocked out by Cravex, this issue’s makeshift cliffhanger is brilliant with Galadria unconscious, surrounded by fire and Cryotek out of control.

-This is how The Transformers presented each subsequent part of the story and here you can see Cryotek finally regain control as we race towards the climax.
+This is how The Transformers presented each subsequent part of the story and you can see Cryotek finally regain control as we race towards the climax.
 Only able to return to human form thanks to the intervention of the magical guide, how far would he have gone otherwise?
 This question, first properly posed in Gerry’s premiere story in #4 is getting more prominence and I get the feeling it’s something that would’ve made the basis for a large story after this multi-parter.